City of Liverpool College: The Learning Exchange

 The £35 million Learning Exchange on Roscoe Street is central to the College's city centre campus and houses all its student support services, including finance, exams and careers advice and guidance.

 The Learning Exchange is the location for courses in health care and child studies and Sport, Exercise & Fitness - including Uniformed Services.
 It is also home to HE programmes in computing and business with accounting.

 Qualifications available

-The college offers traditional academic qualifications such as GCSEs and A-levels, as well as vocational courses at national certificate, diploma and higher national level.
+The college offers traditional academic qualifications such as GCSEs, as well as vocational courses at national certificate, diploma and higher national level.
 It also offers programmes at foundation and master's degree level.

+On GCSE results day 2026, the decision was announced that first year A-level courses would not take place affecting approximately 80 students and staff.
+The college attributed the inconvenience to a lack of demand for A-level courses that year, forcing the affected students to pursue alternative options.

 The college also provides a range of professional qualifications such as Microsoft Systems Administrator, Microsoft Office Specialist and CISCO CCNA.
 Students studying these areas may have chosen these as a way to enhance their prior knowledge.

 Awards

 Several awards have been won by students and staff alike for their involvement in the local area.